South Africa - Beef and Veal - Market Analysis, Forecast, Size, Trends and Insights

 Beef Production in South Africa

-In 2017, the amount of beef (cattle meat) produced in South Africa totaled X tonnes, rising by X% against the previous year.
+In 2017, the amount of beef (cattle meat) produced in South Africa totaled X tons, rising by X% against the previous year.
 Overall, beef production continues to indicate a remarkable increase.
 The growth pace was the most rapid in 2017, when it surged by X% y-o-y.
 In that year, the beef production attained their peak volume, and is likely to continue its growth in the immediate term.
 Beef output in South Africa indicated a prominent growth, which was largely conditioned by a remarkable increase of the producing animals and a mild growth in yield figures.

 Average yield of beef (cattle meat) in South Africa totaled X kg per head in 2017, coming down by -X% against the previous year.
 Overall, beef yield continues to indicate a slight increase.
 The pace of growth was the most pronounced in 2010, when yield increased by X% year-to-year.
 In that year, the beef yield reached their peak level of X kg per head.
 From 2011 to 2017, growth of the beef yield stood at a somewhat lower level.